Factbox: Key players in South Africa's ANC leadership race

 Ramaphosa played an important role in the negotiations to end apartheid and in the drafting of South Africa’s progressive 1996 constitution.

-He is supported by a diverse group of labor unions, communists and ANC members disillusioned with Zuma.
+He is supported by a diverse group of labour unions, communists and ANC members disillusioned with Zuma.

 For a profile of Ramaphosa, see.